 If you wonder if sellers like you get provided with protection when selling on Poshmark, the answer is yes.
 Poshmark not only takes care of its buyers but its sellers as well.
 The rule is simple: transact within the marketplace and abide by all the rules Poshmark has put in place to make sure that you have a smooth selling experience.
 Here are the things that you should pay attention to:

-- Shipping: Make sure always to use the USPS Priority Mail shipping label Poshmark sends you where you should put it on your package.
+- Shipping: Make sure to always use the USPS Priority Mail shipping label Poshmark sends you where you should put it on your package.
 This ensures that your package is scanned through the USPS tracking system, which will entitle you to be fully covered by Poshmark should the package get lost in transit by USPS.

 - Notifications: When your package gets scanned into the USPS system, Poshmark will send you and your buyer an email notification containing the package's tracking information.
 This gives you the chance to check and track your item's shipment status anytime during the period that it's on its way to the buyer.
-A notification is also sent to the buyer when USPS indicates that the package is successfully delivered.
+A notification is also sent to the buyer when USPS indicates that the package has been successfully delivered.
 Poshmark sends a notification to the buyer so they can review and accept their order in the app.

 - Release of Payment: Poshmark will credit your earnings to your account after the seller has marked their order as accepted.
 You may redeem your earnings through direct deposit, or you may also request a check.
-All payment on orders that the buyer does not acknowledge after three days upon receipt will also be automatically credited to your account.
+All payments on orders that the buyer does not acknowledge after three days upon receipt will also be automatically credited to your account.

 Keep Calm and Know What To Do